DK-Hostmaster/DKHM-RFC-Delete-Domain/README.md

 ```

 In the RFC outlining automatic renewal "[DKHM RFC for handling of Automatic Renewal and Expiration][DKHMRFCAUTORENEW]", it is described that a `delete domain` command will disable auto renewal if enabled.
 Please see the RFC for more details.

+Do note that if subordinates exist these will block for a delete and the request will result in an error: `2305`.

 <a id="xsd-definition"></a>
 ## XSD Definition